 Mathematics is based on axioms, usually expressed in the language of set theory.
 Set theory itself has been axiomatized, but we can restrict ourselves to the much simpler axioms of arithmetic.
 In fact, all it takes to understand the incompleteness theorem are the natural numbers and inductive reasoning.

 The basic ingredient is the set of natural numbers N, the special number 1, and the successor mapping, which maps n to n+1 with two additional properties that we omit here.
 The principle of induction says that any subset of N which contains 1 and with any n also n+1, is equal to N. Thus, we can prove theorems for all numbers n by showing that they are true for n=1, and if they are true for n, they will always be true for n+1.
 Additionally, we need to define some simple axioms for addition and multiplication, and maybe also for exponents.
 The details do not matter here.
-Finally, we already have the axioms of arithmetic.
+Now, we already have the axioms of arithmetic.

 Mathematical reasoning uses only these axioms and logic to prove theorems.
-The proves can be quite tricky.
+The proofs can be quite tricky.
 But we can prove all the familiar facts based on these axioms, such as the commutative or distributive laws.

 We can also define primes and prove that there are infinitely many primes, or that each number is uniquely a product of primes.
 Using set theory, we could also go from the natural numbers to the rational numbers and then to the real numbers.
 But for our purpose, we don’t have to.
 Those theories simply extend and contain the natural numbers, and incompleteness already happens there.